-The idea of the double copy and the BCJ duality have been applied at the level of equations of motion of gauge and gravity theories.
+The ideas of the double copy and the BCJ duality have been applied at the level of equations of motion in gauge and gravity theories.
 Thus it is promoted to the level of solutions of gauge and gravity theories.
-There is a correspondence between solutions of the equation of motion of both theories \cite{Monteiro:2014cda}.
+There is a correspondence between solutions of the equation of motion in both theories \cite{Monteiro:2014cda}.
 The original version of the classical double copy uses the Kerr-Schild ansatz which implies the existence of certain coordinate systems in which the metric of a gravity theory can be expressed as $g_{\mu \nu} = \eta_{\mu \nu} + \phi k_\mu k_\nu$.
-Many applications in diverse field theories were studied for this classical double copy approach, for instance, see refs. \cite{Luna:2015paa,Luna:2016due,Ridgway:2015fdl,Bahjat-Abbas:2017htu,Luna:2016hge,Carrillo-Gonzalez:2017iyj,CarrilloGonzalez:2019gof,Berman:2018hwd,Bah:2019sda,Keeler:2020rcv,Easson:2020esh,Alkac:2021seh,Gonzo:2021drq,Armstrong-Williams:2022apo, Didenko:2022qxq}.
-Later another possibility to study the correspondence was through the use of Weyl spinors, which was named the Weyl double copy \cite{Luna:2018dpt}, Weyl double copy is reduced to Kerr-Schild double copy in type {\bf D} spacetimes \cite{Easson:2023dbk}.
-The Weyl double copy relates the curvature of gravity theory written in terms of Weyl spinors to the spinor field strength of a gauge field.
+Many applications in diverse field theories were studied for this classical double copy approach, for instance, see refs. \cite{Luna:2015paa,Luna:2016due,Ridgway:2015fdl,Bahjat-Abbas:2017htu,Luna:2016hge,Carrillo-Gonzalez:2017iyj,CarrilloGonzalez:2019gof,Berman:2018hwd,Bah:2019sda,Keeler:2020rcv,Easson:2020esh,Easson:2021asd,Easson:2022zoh,Alkac:2021seh,Gonzo:2021drq,Armstrong-Williams:2022apo, Didenko:2022qxq}.
+Later another possibility to study the correspondence was through the use of Weyl spinors, which was named the Weyl double copy \cite{Luna:2018dpt}.
+The Weyl double copy is reduced to the Kerr-Schild double copy in type {\bf D} spacetimes \cite{Easson:2023dbk}.
+The Weyl double copy relates the curvature of gravity theory written in terms of Weyl spinors to the field strength spinor of a gauge field.
 After its proposal, Weyl double copy was discussed in different contexts in refs. \cite{Sabharwal:2019ngs,Alawadhi:2020jrv,Godazgar:2020zbv,Alkac:2023glx,Armstrong-Williams:2024bog}.
-This was the precursor to finding a more general description of the double copy in terms of twistor theory \cite{White:2020sfn,Chacon:2021wbr,Chacon:2021hfe,Chacon:2021lox,Luna:2022dxo,Borsten:2023paw}.
-Among the successes of the double copy is the one of considering it as an efficient tool for computing processes involving gravitational waves \cite{Godazgar:2020zbv}.
+This was the precursor to finding a more general description of the double copy in terms of twistor theory \cite{White:2020sfn,Chacon:2021wbr,Chacon:2021hfe,Chacon:2021lox,Luna:2022dxo,Borsten:2023paw,Beetar:2024ptv}.
+One of the successes of the double copy has been its application as an efficient tool for computing processes involving gravitational waves \cite{Godazgar:2020zbv}.